QizhiSu/labtools/README.md

 8. 2024.04.21 Version 0.1.01: Add function to filter msp file.
 9. 2024.07.06 Version 0.2.00: Add functions for semiquantification
     analysis.
+10. 2024.09.07 Version 0.2.01: Fix a bug in extract_cid and allow to
+    define timeout for Pubchem API.

 ## Installation